Are you in the mood to find a new lesbian ship to obsess over? In this article, I will tell you all about the 37+ best lesbian ships.

 - Luce and Rachel, Imagine Me and You

-Imagine Me and You is one of not many cheesy and romantic lesbian comedy movies.
+Imagine Me and You is one of not many cheesy, funny, and sweet lesbian romance movies.
 I think we can all agree on the fact we don’t need more lesbian period dramas, but more lesbian happy movies!
 So more lesbian movies like this one, please.

 The lesbian movie starts with Rachel’s wedding day, which is also the day she meets Luce – it’s a love at first sight situation.

 Luca and Rachel immediately share a bond and well, you guess it: it complicates Rachel’s marriage.
 Rachel begins to question her orientation and while she tries to get rid of her feelings for Luce, they only grow stronger and stronger.

 Yes, there is a happy ending, making this one of the best lesbian ships!